 We’ve all been there.
-You’ve just started a new job when you recognize the familiar twinges of a urinary tract infection, but you can’t seem to get your work schedule to mesh with that of your primary care physician.
+You’ve just started a new job when you recognize the first symptoms of a urinary tract infection, but you can’t seem to get your work schedule to mesh with that of your primary care physician.

-You’ve waited all year for your annual vacation, and you get to the hotel and notice your throat is starting to hurt but have no idea where to find the nearest restaurant, never mind a clinic where you can get a prescription for an antibiotic.
+You’ve just arrived at your hotel after looking forward to vacation all year and notice that your throat is starting to hurt, but you have no idea where to find the nearest restaurant, never mind a clinic where you can get a prescription for an antibiotic.

 Maybe you need to refill your thyroid medication, but you just can’t find the time to physically go to your doctor’s office while caring for the kids and juggling a full-time job.

 Scheduling, long wait times, and cost are all factors when deciding when to book an appointment with your doctor and can be the roadblocks standing in between us, and good health – but there’s a way around that, and it might surprise you to learn – it’s been around for decades!

 It’s called telemedicine.

 Telemedicine is defined as the act of diagnosing, evaluating or treating medical conditions by way of telecommunications.
 Years ago, that meant calling your doctor on the rotary telephone (we just lost half the audience) and explaining what ails you.
 Then he or she would offer guidance on how to treat it and if needed would call in a prescription to a pharmacy near you.